Pea vs Whey Protein (Which is Best for You?)

 Related Studies

 - "A Comparison of Carbon Footprint and Production Cost of Different Pasta Products Based on Whole Egg and Pea Flour."
 This study published from PubMed compares the carbon footprint and production cost of pasta products made with whole egg and pea protein.
-It mentions that plant protein-based pasta products, such as those made with pea flour, have lower greenhouse gas emissions compared to products with animal protein components like dairy and meat.
+It mentions that plant protein-based pasta products, such as those made with pea flour, have lower greenhouse gas emissions than products with animal protein components like dairy and meat.

 - "What is the lowest-carbon protein?"
 This article published on BBC Future explores the carbon footprint of different protein sources, including peas.It mentions that producing 100g of protein from peas emits just 0.4kg of CO2e, which is significantly lower than getting the same amount of protein from beef.